dwarvesf/playground/Innovation/Innovation accrues in small, incremental steps.md

 ---
 tags: innovation, writing
 ---
-### Innovation accrues in small, incremental steps
+# Innovation Accrues in Small, Incremental Steps

 Innovation doesn't typically happen in great leaps forward, or in sudden "eureka" moments of inspiration.
 More commonly, it accrues over time with small, incremental steps.